about us

 He is the owner/operator of two businesses; a propane delivery company and Aboriginal Financial Consulting Firm specializing in property taxation.
 Willy married Lisa in 1998 and is the father of three children.
 Willy is actively involved in all of his children’s interests, attending soccer games, driving to art class, and has also been volunteering his time with the Fraser Valley Rep Rugby team.
 When he finds time he keeps active either hiking, playing squash or baseball and also enjoys playing chess and poker.
 Willy looks forward to his position with the Board of Directors of Stó:lō Community Futures. |

-chris monkman, board member
+GRACIE KELLY, board member

-allison colthrop, board member
+DARWIN BIAMONTE, board member

 rocio zielinski, board member (non-voting)